21 November 2022

 We were founded in 1972 to focus on top quality installation with follow-up maintenance to the same standard.

-Swale Heating is now one of Kent's largest installers of boilers and heating systems, completing thousands of installations each year, and keeping over 125,000 homes safe and warm, via our maintenance and repair services.
+Swale Heating is now one of Kent's largest installers of boilers and heating systems, completing thousands of installations each year.